ContractAutomataProject/CATLib_GraphLogicA/README.md

 This repository groups experiments being performed about applying CATLib to spatial problems, e.g., synthesising a strategy enforcing spatial properties on a topological graph.

+This software has been developed for to the publication "An Experimental Toolchain for Strategy Synthesis with Spatial Properties", by Davide Basile, Maurice H. ter Beek & Vincenzo Ciancia, published in the Proceeding of the 11th International Symposium on Leveraging Applications of Formal Methods, Verification and Validation,  Adaptation and Learning.
+ISoLA 2022, Rhodes, Greece, October 22–30, 2022,  Part III, https://doi.org/10.1007/978-3-031-19759-8

 ## Getting Started

 For reproducing the experiments of CATLib described in our paper submitted to ISOLA2022, download the latest jar release, and launch it with: